 It was a game against New Jersey at home.
-Jacques Lemarie was coaching NJ at the time.
+Jacques Lemarie was coaching New Jersey at the time.
 They had a pretty good team and we won that game at home, 2-1.

-I never really thought much about it during the game, but after the game, they said, ‘first star: Eastern Conference All-Star coach’ on the big screen so it sort of hit me then.
+I never really thought much about it during the game, but after the game, they said, ‘First star: Eastern Conference All-Star coach,’ on the big screen so it sort of hit me then.
 My parents happened to be at the game so it was kinda cool.
-I never really thought much about that leading up to it, but it was sort of cool after it happened.

-The 1996 NHL All-Star Game was scheduled to take place at the Fleet Center (called TD Garden now) in Boston, on Jan 20.
+The 1996 NHL All-Star Game was scheduled to take place at the Fleet Center (now TD Garden) in Boston, on Jan 20.
 It was originally scheduled to take place in 1995, but the 1994-95 lockout led to its postponement.
 MacLean’s Eastern Conference squad won the game 6-5 thanks to Ray Bourque’s game-winner with 37 seconds left in the third period.
 It’s considered by many to be one of the best and most competitive All-Star games of the past 25 years.

 MacLean: It was so exciting because it was in Boston.
 It was an Original Six team, Scotty [Bowman] was coaching the [West].
 I had worked with Scotty during my last year in Detroit.
 Scotty had come in and then Bryan Murray and I got fired and we ended up going to Florida.
 It was cool to coach against Scotty, a legend.

 You get the itinerary and the team roster, so you have a little fun putting together the lines.
 I then looked at the roster and said, “Oh my God, look at the talent.”